Close Menu

 The design of revenue-based financing

-Period and usage: Those two criteria determine the design of RBF deals.
+Period and usage: those criteria determine the design of RBF deals.
 Based on this, there is a distinction between short-term and long-term revenue financing.

 Short-term revenue-based financing